BETER-CO/yii2-beter-logging/doc/logging-in-cli.md

 ## The case

-Many modern applications ship web services, crons and workers.
+Many modern applications ship web services, cronjobs and workers.

-Each of them requires it's own logging pipeline and can't be used with default settings.
+Each of them requires its own logging pipeline and can't be used with default settings.
 Imagine you need to have

 * script for manual launch, like database migration script;
 * script to make some cleaning (cronjob script)